Many automotive CRMs have reports, spreadsheets, and data comparisons for you as a sales manager, GSM, GM or Dealer Principal to review.

 B - Bring The Stats To The Key Players

 Go over these reports with your team in the presence of the right people.
-The people that matter most are the employees whose sales and income are directly dependent on the stats you’re presenting, as well as the person over them.
-Schedule a non negotiable time and review these stats with your teams.
+The people that matter most are the employees whose sales and income are directly dependent on the stats you're presenting, as well as the person over them.
+Schedule a non negotiable time and review these stats with your teams. [blockquote-left]Collaboratively set standards and benchmarks as these expectations will help the manager and employees in each department know where you expect them to be.[/blockquote-left]Do this as regularly as you can to help maintain accountability and forward momentum.
+Enroll them in the activity and generate buy in by showing them how an increase in each statistic will help improve their results.

 C - Coach and Craft Action Plans Around Scoreboard